 Imagine you were about to start university again - with the benefit of hindsight - what would you now tell yourself to have done differently?

 If I could do anything differently I would have sought to plan a longer break between completing the course and starting employment, as the job is challenging and hard work and I would have benefited from starting later; on the other hand, I was really keen to start and am still happy about that.

-The advice I would give to anyone wanting to get in to the same line of work as me is to make sure you have experience of the challenges of the role before committing to employment.
+The advice I would give to anyone wanting to get into the same line of work as I is to make sure you have experience of the challenges of the role before committing to employment.
 This is a very demanding job which impacts on all areas of your life and you have to be confident that it is what you want to do.

 How did studying at Plymouth help you?

 Studying at Plymouth helped me to link up with different agencies and gave me a broad range of placement opportunities.
 The library and study resources helped me to complete assignments and there was always staff on hand to offer advice and support.

 What is your favourite memory of studying at Plymouth?